zimle/notes/encoding.md

 cat my_file.md | tr -cd '[:print:]\r\n'
 ```

-Consider using this as a [pre-commit hook](git-hooks/pre-commit), especially when just copying and pasting from websites and therby introducing non-asciis by accident.
+Consider using this as a [pre-commit hook](git-hooks/pre-commit), especially when just copying and pasting from websites and thereby introducing non-asciis by accident.